Laxen/object_identification_localization/add_model/README.md

 * The configuration parameters under Add_Model-Advanced are just a recommendation and does not need to be modified.
 * However, If you are familiar with PCL and point cloud processing then feel free to change the configuration parameters under Add_Model-Advanced

+## Issue
+It has been reported that using a NVIDIA GTX 1080 graphics card will sometimes cause problem when rendering the synthetic views.
+See [this](https://github.com/PointCloudLibrary/pcl/issues/2188) issue for more information.
+Unfortunately, as of this moment there does not exists any solution for this problem.
+We suggest just re-rendering all views until no "visual error" can be seen in the merged point cloud (enable the view_complete_model to inspect the final merged point cloud.
+If there are strange looking points then it is adviced to re-render all views).